kevin-hello/meet-app/README.md

 User Story: As a User, I should be able to show and hide event details so that I can see the details of various events.

-	- Scenario 1: An event element is collapsed by default Given the user has entered appropriate city and number of events info When the user views the event results
+	- Scenario 1: An event element is collapsed by default Given the user is on the main page
+	When an event is displayed
-	Then the user should see an event element collapsed by default
+	Then the event details will be collapsed

-	- Scenario 2: User can expand an event to see its details Given the event is collapsed
+	- Scenario 2: User can expand an event to see its details Given the user is shown a list of events
-	When a user clicks on a “show details” button
+    	When the user clicks on an individual event
-	Then the event should expand
+    	Then the event details will be displayed

-	- Scenario 3: User can collapse an event to hide its details Given the event is expanded
-	When a user clicks on a “hide details” button
+	- Scenario 3: User can collapse an event to hide its details Given The user has clicked on an event to display details When the user clicks on “close” button
-	Then the event should collapse
+    	Then the event details will be hidden

 - Feature 3: Specify number of events
 User Story: As a User, I should be able to specify the number of events are shown so that I can view the specified number of events.

-	- Scenario 1: When user hasn’t specified a number, 32 is the default number Given a user hasn’t specified the number of events When a user searches for events
+	- Scenario 1: When user hasn’t specified a number, 32 is the default number Given a user is on the main page
+	When a user hasn't specified a number of events
-	Then 32 should be the default number of event results displayed
+	Then the default number of events displayed will be 32

-	- Scenario 2: User can change the number of events they want to see Given the user wants to change the number of events they see When the user changes the “Number of Events” field Then the specified number of events should be displayed
+	- Scenario 2: User can change the number of events they want to see Given the user is on the main page
+	When the user set a number of events in the “Number of Events” field Then the specified number of events should be displayed

 - Feature 4: Use the App when offline